 What you will study

-Block 3 starts with the primary question why are some actions and behaviours considered to be criminal, when other harmful actions are not deemed to be criminal.
-You'll look at who defines crime and how is it enforced.
-In this block you'll also consider the role of the victim in criminal justice systems and explore the key issues surrounding their inclusion and exclusion.
-Other aspects of criminal justice such as ‘community justice’ and ‘policing’ are also explored.
+Block 3 starts with the question why are some harmful actions and behaviours considered to be criminal, while others are not.
+You'll look at who defines crime, how such definitions are enforced and how some, but not all, lawbreakers come to be labelled as "criminals".
+You'll consider the role of the victim in criminal justice systems and explore the key issues surrounding their inclusion and exclusion.
+You'll also learn about aspects of criminal justice such as community justice and policing, and ask questions about how effectively criminal justice policies achieve their stated goals.

-This module will build on the knowledge and skills you have gained at OU level 1 study and will further develop your skills.
+This module will build on the knowledge and skills you have gained at OU level 1 study and will further develop your skills of critical analysis, argumentation, academic writing and reflection on your learning.

 It reflects The Open University’s commitment to developing modules that span and integrate a range of learning outcomes across the areas of knowledge and understanding, cognitive (analytical) skills, key skills of communication and information literacy and lifelong learning, and practical and professional skills.
 The development of these skills is embedded within every stage of the module and you will be supported in progressively developing these.